cvhs ccc ucsb cub

 Blogs, Programs and Additional Works

-After developing a passion for GIS programming, I faced significant challenges with my physical and mental health, which led me to extend my graduate studies by two years to focus on recovery and growth.
-With newfound access to healthcare and several awarded funding opportunities, I was able to continue expanding my thesis and multidisciplinary skill set.
+As I began developing a passion for GIS programming, I faced significant challenges with my physical and mental health, which led me to extend my graduate studies by two years to focus on recovery and growth.
+With several awarded funding opportunities, I was able to continue expanding my thesis and multidisciplinary skill set.
 During this time, I collaborated with prominent researchers who helped refine my technical and analytical abilities.

 Publications